blair55/blair55.src/content/blog/parallel-hetero-async.md

 type DashboardData = UserDetails * Notice List * Promotion Option
 ```

 We could _**unify**_ the return types in order to leverage `Async.Parallel`.
-There's no good reason to use this approach, though I have used it in the past!
+There's no good reason to use this approach anymore, though I have used it in the past!

 ```fsharp
 // Unifying type